jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Forecasting_Yen_Futures_Walkthrough.md

 ![image](images/ts_2_decomposed_hp_plot.PNG)

-So we can see an overlay of the trend in Yen settle prices seen in *orange*.
+So we removed the noise or spikiness of the Settle price data, and  can see an overlay of a smooth trend in *orange*.
 </details>